-The SAT is an entrance exam colleges and universities in the US use as part of the college applicant admissions process.
+The SAT is an entrance exam that colleges and universities in the US use as part of the college applicant admissions process.
 While the exam has been administered in a traditional pen-and-paper format in the past, it’s soon going to change!
 The College Board is making the SAT fully digital starting next year.
 The digital SAT will be shorter, adaptive, and easy to administer.
 In this post, we’ll go into how to study for the digital SAT.
-You can also check out our previous guide to the digital SAT, which gives you a rundown on everything you need to know.
+You can also check out our previous guide to the digital SAT, which gives you a rundown of everything you need to know.

-When is the SAT going digital?
+When will the SAT go digital?

 Overview of the digital SAT: What to expect during the exam